foundrytom/OpenAssetIO-gRPC/README.md

 > the potential benefits, and costs of using gRPC to achieve this goal.
 > The code is by no means well robust or well tested.

+Bonus: The included `.proto` allows a gRPC implementation of the OpenAssetIO `ManagerInterface` in C#, Dart, Go, Java, Kotlin, Node, Objective-C, PHP, Ruby without explicit support in the core language layers.

 ## Background

 The use of Python in common deployment scenarios can cause assorted